 Click "Import Settings..." button to open "Import Settings" dialog.
 In "Import Using" list, choose "AAC Encoder", then choose "iTunes Plus" in Setting list. "iTunes Plus" allows you to create 192kbps AAC files, if you need 256kbps, choose "Custom" and then select 256kbps in "stereo bitrate" list.

 Step 3: Convert Apple Music to AAC

-After completing the settings, select an Apple Music song in the music app, then go to menu "File" > "Conversion" > "Create AAC Version" to convert Apple Music to AAC.
+After completing the settings, select an Apple Music song from the music library of the Music app, then go to the menu "File" > "Conversion" > "Create AAC Version" to convert Apple Music to AAC.

 If the selected song is in MP3, WAV, AIFF or M4A format, then you should be able to see a conversion progress and can get an unprotected AAC song soon.
 However, when it comes to an Apple Music song, you will only see the error message that "xxx could not be converted because protected files cannot be converted to other formats".
 In other words, with AAC encoder in Music app, you cannot convert protected Apple Music AAC (M4P) files to unprotected AAC (M4A) files.

 On Windows or macOS Mojave 10.14.6 or older macOS, the procedure in iTunes is slightly different, but the result is the same.